kubernetes/kops/docs/cluster_spec.md

 You can use a valid SSL Certificate for your API Server Load Balancer.
 Currently, only AWS is supported.

 Note that when using `sslCertificate`, client certificate authentication, such as with the credentials generated via `kops export kubecfg`, will not work through the load balancer.
-As of Kops 1.19, a `kubecfg` that bypasses the load balancer may be created with the `--internal` flag to `kops update cluster` or `kops export kubecfg`.
+As of kOps 1.19, a `kubecfg` that bypasses the load balancer may be created with the `--internal` flag to `kops update cluster` or `kops export kubecfg`.
 Security groups may need to be opened to allow access from the clients to the master instances' port TCP/443, for example by using the `additionalSecurityGroups` field on the master instance groups.

 ```yaml
 spec: